signalfx/observability-bootcamp/docs/tml/lab-otel-gdi.md

 You can also start with a blank configuration, which is what the milestone does for clarity.

-Then run OpenTelemetry Collector with this configuration [in a docker container][otel-docker]:
+Then run OpenTelemetry Collector with this configuration in a docker container:

 === "Shell Command"